YoobeeWebTutors/javascript-manual/19-events.md

 Up until now, our code has been running when the page hits the `<script>` element.
 It runs while the page is loading.

 We often don't want our JavaScript code to run until some particular thing happens.
+For example:

-The page finishes loading.
-A button is clicked.
-A key on the keyboard is pressed.
-The mouse moves into an element.
-Some time passes.
+* The page finishes loading.
+* A button is clicked.
+* A key on the keyboard is pressed.
+* The mouse moves into an element.
+* Some time passes.

 These are all DOM *events*.

 We want to know when certain events occur to certain elements, and when they do, we want a part of our code to start running.
 To do this, we must find the element we're interested in, then register a function as an *event listener*.